CoboGlobal/cobo-waas2-js-sdk/docs/WalletsApi.md

 > GetTokens200Response getSupportedTokens(opts)

-List supported tokens
+List wallet supported tokens

-This operation retrieves all supported tokens for the organization associated with your API key.
-You can also specify the wallet type, subtype, and chain ID you want to query.
-You can retrieve chain IDs by using the [List supported chains](/api-references/v2/wallets/list-supported-chains) operation.
+This operation retrieves all tokens supported by a specific wallet type or subtype.
+You can filter the result by chain ID list.

 ### Example